microsoft/EntraSuite-Training/Scenarios/Scenario1.md

 5. After you share your credentials, continue with the approval workflow.
 6.	**Optional**: Simulate user risk by following these instructions: [Simulating risk detections in Microsoft Entra ID Protection](https://learn.microsoft.com/en-us/entra/id-protection/howto-identity-protection-simulate-risk).
 You may need to try multiple times to raise the user risk to medium or high.
 7. Try accessing the application that you previously created for the scenario to confirm blocked access.
 You may need to wait up to one hour for block enforcement.
 8. Validate that access is blocked by the Conditional Access (CA) policy that you created earlier using sign-in logs.
-Open non-interactive sign in logs from the ZTNA Network Access Client – Private application.
+Open non-interactive sign in logs from the ZTNA Network Access Client ï¿½ Private application.
 View logs from the Private Access application name that you previously created as the **Resource name**.